tdshipley/tdshipley.github.io/_posts/2020-03-02-selling-teams-on-change-as-a-qa.md

 *If you find yourself in a place where you are so micromanaged that you cannot have any little side projects in work consider moving on.
 I have worked in places like that and generally found they are not worth sticking around.*

 ## Step 1 - Talk About Your Idea with your Colleagues
-My most recent example of this approached is based on my work at John Lewis with Equal Experts.
+My most recent example of this approach is based on my work at John Lewis with Equal Experts.
 I wanted to introduce Consumer-Driven Contract Tests - but it was met with some skepticism.

 So firstly, speak to others who might agree it is a good idea.
 Discuss the idea with them - ask lots of questions see if it is as good as you think.
 If even the people you thought would agree do not then think about why.
 Maybe this is not a good idea.

 Try a different angle and refine until someone agrees.
 You can move onto step two without agreement but the risk of it not working out increases.

 ## Step 2 - Create a Very Small and Simple Proof of Concept
-Now you have found some agreement work with them to come up with a simple working solution to at least part of your problem.
+Now you have found some agreement work with it to create a simple working solution to at least part of your problem.

-In John Lewis, it was another QA in another team.
+In John Lewis, it was a QA in another team.
 We worked together to create a very simple Consumer-Driven Contract Test and set up a simple [Broker](https://github.com/pact-foundation/pact_broker) to go with it.

 Now you have more than just an idea.
 You have something you can show people as well.
 This is ideal for the next stage.
 It frames the discussion and will help people get over the psychological barrier of taking the first step.